-Where to Play Pickup Soccer in Toronto and Which Indoor Fields You Can Rent
+Where to Play Pickup Soccer in Toronto and Which Fields You Can Rent

 If you’re looking for a pickup game right now, download Toronto’s pickup soccer app: OpenSports

-If you’re looking for a pickup game right now, go to www.opensports.ca and download the OpenSports App.
-This is also the best app for POSTING games and inviting locals, and even collecting payment.
+If you’re looking for a pickup game right now, visit the OpenSports App.
+This is also the best web and app platform for creating a pickup sports group, posting games and inviting locals, and even collecting payment.
 Yes — you can become a game organizer and invite friendly local players out right now!

 These are some of the best places to play pickup soccer in Toronto, sorted primarily by indoor vs outdoor facility, and then broken down into REGION (Downtown, Scarborough, Mississauga, Etobicoke, North York, Easy York, Vaughan).